mantidproject/mantid/docs/source/release/v3.12.0/indirect_inelastic.rst

 Improved
 ########
 - A pre-loaded runs workspace can now be passed to the fit_tof VESUVIO routine, which will skip the loading subroutine given this input
-- Loading the sample log files into a workspace can be disabled when calling the :ref:`LoadVesuvio <algm-LoadVesuvio>` algorithm by supplying `LoadLogFiles=False` to the algorithm call
 - Loading the sample log files into a workspace can be disabled within a Vesuvio Driver Script, by setting the 'load_log_files' flag to False

 Bugfixes